xR4YM0ND/Aged/Ideas.md

     }
 }
 ```
+- Cats bring you lost stuff (items from your death which you lost / were destroyed)
 - Potion that takes you to your last death
 - If you die X times in a X period of time you get a health boost or armor boost or both for a x amount of time (like a status effect maybe)
 - Continue Breaking a Block when you shortly lift \(~3sec)